ziglang/www.ziglang.org/content/learn/getting-started.en.md

 that way it will be easier for you to get help: most of the community and sites like [ziglearn.org](https://ziglearn.org) track the master branch for the reasons stated above.

-This will not be true forever, for example some projects like [river](https://github.com/ifreund/river) decided to sitck to a tagged release, so keep that in mind, especially if you start your own Zig project at which point stability will become more important than having the latest language feature.

-The good news is that it's very easy to switch from one Zig version to another or even have multiple versions present on the system at the same time: Zig releases are self-contained archives that can be placed anywhere in your system.
+The good news is that it's very easy to switch from one Zig version to another, or even have multiple versions present on the system at the same time: Zig releases are self-contained archives that can be placed anywhere in your system.

 ## Installing Zig
 ### Direct download